Two sisters who died holding each other, a doting grandmother who enjoyed sitting by the river, a camp counselor who mentored young girls: The faces of the Texas flooding tragedy

 At Camp Mystic, a Christian all-girls camp along the banks of the Guadalupe River that hosts about 750 kids, the massive flooding seemed to have ripped the wall off at least one building and left a cabin covered in dirt and mud, with girls’ mattresses strewn across the floor, photos of the devastation show.
 Texas Gov. Greg Abbott said the camp was “horrendously ravaged.”
 He was shocked, he said, that the rushing water reached the top of the cabins.

 A total of 27 campers and counselors are dead, the camp announced Monday.
-Ten campers and one counselor who were at the facility are still missing, Kerr County Sheriff Larry Leitha said.
+Five campers and one counselor who were at the facility are still missing, Kerr County Sheriff Larry Leitha said.

 The camp’s longtime director and co-owner, Dick Eastland, died while trying to rescue campers, his grandson said Saturday.
 A Camp Mystic employee, Glenn Juenke, told CNN that Eastland died “remaining a true hero until the very end.”